-Superior Capacity to Lead Acid Competitors
+Superior Capacity to Lead-Acid Competitors

-Lead-acid batteries have always been the standard in RV and marine transportation vehicles.
-Our lithium-ion batteries offer superior capacity to our leadacid competitors.
-Our batteries utilize lithium iron phosphate, and therefore, are expected to have a lifespan of approximately 12 years - three to four times the lifespan of certain lead-acid batteries and with ten times the number of charging cycles.
+Lead-acid batteries have historically been the standard in RV and marine transportation vehicles.
+Our lithium-ion batteries offer superior capacity to our lead-acid competitors with an expected lifespan of approximately 12 years- three to four times the lifespan of certain lead-acid batteries and with ten times the number of charging cycles.
 Furthermore, we believe that our typical battery provides three times the power of the typical, lead-acid battery despite being half the weight (comparing, for example, a typical lead-acid battery like the Renogy Deep Cycle AGM, which is rated at 100Ah, to our own LFP 100Ah battery and assuming slow discharge at a 1C rate).

-In addition, in September 2023, we introduced a new 4.5 Ah 26650 lithium-ion phosphate battery cell, which will allow us to increase energy density by over 32% compared to traditional 3.4 Ah 26650 cells.
-The 12 volt 450 Ah battery, our first e360 battery incorporating our 4.5 Ah cell technology, was also introduced in September 2023.
+In addition, we offer a 4.5 Ah 26650 lithium-ion phosphate battery cell, which allows us to increase energy density by over 32% compared to traditional 3.4 Ah 26650 cells.